Coronavirus and older people

 Being anxious about Coronavirus, reducing your contact with other people, being required to stay at home and changing your routine – as well as going out again and returning to your usual routine now that restrictions are lifting - all have the potential to impact on mental health and wellbeing.
 Developing a routine, keeping physically active, connecting with others, and learning or developing new skills can all help.
 There is lots of information online to help tackle anxiety and maintain your mental health:

 Healthy home environments

 As you are going to be spending more time at home, it is important that your home environment supports your health.
 Make sure it is warm enough if the temperature drops and keep windows open to let in fresh air and get natural sunlight if and when possible.
 You can also check your home for hazards that might increase the risk of accidents such as falls and take action if necessary.
-The Age UK Home Safety Checker is a useful guide.
+The Age UK Home Safety Checker is a useful guide (PDF - new window).

 Age UK have a useful set of resources on their website covering many of the areas above.